Healthdirect Free Australian health advice you can count on.

 Key facts

-• Every year in Australia, hot weather and heat waves cause illness, hospitalisations and sometimes death.
+• Every year in Australia, hot weather and heatwaves cause illness, hospitalisations and sometimes deaths.

 • The best way to prevent heat-related illness is to drink plenty of water and to stay as cool as possible.

-• It is important to be aware of the signs and symptoms of heat-related illness, to recognise and treat affected people quickly.
+• It is important to be aware of the symptoms of heat-related illness, so you can get help quickly.

 Why is it important to be aware about heat-related illnesses?

-Heat related illnesses can have a mild to severe impact on anyone, and you may need to seek medical attention.
-However, some heat-related illnesses, such as heatstroke, can be life-threatening.
+Heat-related illnesses can have a mild to severe impact on anyone, and you may need to seek medical attention.
+Some heat-related illnesses, such as heatstroke, can be life-threatening.

 In Australia, heat has killed more people than all other extreme weather events.
-Heatwaves are times of extreme heat, when the minimum and maximum temperatures are hotter than usual for 3 or more consecutive days.
+Heatwaves are times of extreme heat.
+A heatwave is when the minimum and maximum temperatures are hotter than usual for 3 or more consecutive days.

 Who is most at risk from hot weather?